Take a direct path to a high-paying career with a two-year degree.

 Program includes hands-on training in industrial electric and control systems utilized throughout the industrial and manufacturing sector.

 The industry-focused program of study, along with a required co-op or potential apprenticeship, will position graduates well for in-demand jobs with impressive starting pay.
+See information below about the AEP apprenticeship program.

 The median annual salary for electrical engineering technicians in Ohio is $60,187, according to Ohio Labor Market data.